Engineering-Research-and-Development/iotagent-opcua/docs/user_and_programmers_manual.md

 fiware-service=<SERVICE>
 fiware-service-path=<SERVICE-PATH>

-# OPC UA Server endpoint
+# Agent Server Configuration
 device-registry-type=memory|mongodb
 agent-id=<PREFIX>

+# The identifiers of the namespace the nodes belong to
+namespaceIndex=3
+namespaceNumericIdentifier=1000

 # Session and monitoring parameters
 # These parameters are the homonymous counterparts of OPC UA official ones.